websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/configuring-widgets/configuring-templates.md

 # Configuring Templates

 Once you've configured a widget, *Configuration Templates* can save those settings in a reusable template.
-If someone goes in and changes the settings of a particular widget, it then becomes easy to revert those changes back to the original configuration template.

 ```{note}
 Configuration templates are only available for widgets placed on a page.
 Applications available from the Liferay DXP Menu do not provide configuration templates.